-The following table shows the original funding amounts included in the Wake Transit Plan for FY2019-FY2027 and Original Programmed to spend on existing projects and allocate to new projects.
-See Figure 11 for recommended funding levels in FY25-FY35.
+The following table shows the original recommended funding allocations included in the Wake Transit Plan for FY2019-FY2027, the actual work plan allocations from FY19 to FY26, and original funding programmed to spend on existing projects and allocate to new projects.
+See Figure 10 for New Project funding levels in FY27-FY36.